 Culture shapes and defines the people, the atmosphere, the parameters of how things get done.
 It is one of the most important components of any organisation yet the most neglected.
 Effective management of culture is crucial to succeed in today’s highly complex business environment.
 At Hofstede Insights we aim to provide you with practical means to manage the impact Culture has on work and life.
+Using three research based concepts, we have operationalised our approach to offer you tangible and practical tips to create a unique competing zone for your organisation.
+ORGANISATIONAL CULTURE consulting: Mergers and Acquisitions are commonplace in modern global business.
 Expat Explorer Survey - Compare countries: Germany, France : HSBC Expat.
-Cultural difference in business.
+Doing business in China - cultural differences.
 Why language is not everything that Noam Chomsky said it is.
 Few scientific disagreements lead to public controversy.

 Misinterpreting the meaning of silence in different cultures, though, and you could be on your way to losing an important business deal.
 Silence in Japanese culture I was part of the EMEA team when the Japanese bank I was working for took over an American bank, says a former VP of marketing.
 Intercultural Management.
 Diversity and inclusion in the workplace - ESSEC Business School.
 Body Language - Our Perceptions Of Personal Space.
 Chapter 9 Thousands of books and articles have been written about the staking out and guarding of territories by animals, birds, fish and primates.

 Man too has his territories.
 When you understand the implications of this, you can gain enormous insights into your own behavior, and the face-to-face reactions of others can be predicted.
 How to Manage a Virtual Team? - Explained in 3 Minutes by Professor Anca Metiu.
 How to solve virtual team conflicts.
 Humor and culture in international business.
 Live cultural map over time 1981 to 2015.